jocoder22/RESTful-API/README.md

 ## RESTful Python API

-# Introduction
+### Introduction

 This is a RESTful API server that uses Python Flask-RESTful.

-# App Implementation
+### App Implementation

+This is an API server that register and authenticate users that can request and push data to the postgresql database

-# Installation
+### Installation

 The app uses the following Softwares:

 - Python